1990 Florida Gators football team: Personnel

-Season summary
+Game summaries

 Oklahoma State

 Combating the gloom, the Gators opened the season with a no-huddle, 80-yard touchdown drive in six plays to defeat the Oklahoma State Cowboys 50–7.

-at Alabama
+At Alabama

 In their second game, the Gators came from behind to beat Alabama, a confidence-building, 17–13 signature road win, which set the tone for the remainder of the season,.
 Spurrier treasured the wins against the Crimson Tide: "Those victories early – '90, '91 – really got us started there at Florida ..."
 Alabama quarterback Gary Hollingsworth threw three interceptions to Florida safety Will White, and the Gators scored the winning touchdown on a blocked punt.

 Furman

 Florida then beat Furman 27–3.

 Mississippi State

 Building on the Alabama win, the Gators had a 34–21 conference victory over the Mississippi State Bulldogs.

 LSU

 Next, the Gators blew out the LSU Tigers 34–8.